-Medicare Supplement plans won’t cover the cost of your Medicare premium(s).
-However, you may be able to find a Medicare Supplement plan in your area that may cover the particular out-of-pocket Medicare Part A and Part B costs that you face the most often.
+Medicare Supplement insurance plans won’t cover the cost of your Medicare premium(s).
+However, you may be able to find a Medicare Supplement insurance plan in your area that may cover the particular out-of-pocket Medicare Part A and Part B costs that you face the most often.

 Here are some examples.
 Each of the standardized plans available in most states covers:

 - Medicare Part A hospitalization costs, such as coinsurance amounts, for up to a year after your Part A benefits are used up.

 - At least a portion of Medicare Part B copayments or coinsurance amounts (for example, for covered doctor visits).

 And here are a few examples of costs that some of these standardized plans may at least partly cover:

 - Coinsurance amounts for skilled nursing care

 Two plans (Medicare Supplement insurance Plan K and Plan L) have out-of-pocket limits, to help prevent your medical costs from running above certain amounts.
 After you’ve paid your Medicare Part B deductible and you’ve reached the Medicare Supplement insurance plan’s out-of-pocket limit, the plan pays the rest of your covered medical services for the rest of that year.
 In 2018, Medicare Supplement insurance Plan K has an out-of-pocket limit of $5,240, and Medicare Supplement insurance Plan L’s out-of-pocket limit is $2,620.

 How much money would a Medicare Supplement insurance plan save you?